microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     D-->F
 ```

 Node B recognizes that it has two children, C and D, but C is inlined and part of the same chunk as B whereas D is in a different chunk and is stored by reference.
-Walking from B to C is a synchronous operation; walking from B to D is at worst an asynchronous operation that requires downloading Chunk 2 first.
+Walking from B to C is a synchronous operation; walking from B to D is an asynchronous operation that may require downloading Chunk 2 first.
 This is the pattern of virtualization for walking down the tree; chunks are loaded only as necessary.

 We assume that blobs are immutable and `content-addressable`.
 Therefore, the data structure cannot update the content of a blob in place; it must instead make a new blob that has a new key to replace it.
 This has implications for writes to the tree.
 Suppose, in the diagram above, that each Chunk is stored in a different blob (Blob 1, 2 and 3).
 A client updates the value of `H` which changes the value of Blob 3 and it is reuploaded.
 The _key_ for Blob 3 also changes; so now the reference to Blob 3 in Blob 2 is incorrect.
 Blob 2 must therefore be replaced and reuploaded as well, which means the same for Blob 1, and so on... all the way to the top of the tree (the "root blob").
 Every write to the tree results in serious back surgery; the whole `spine` of the tree is replaced.